Dynamics of mean-field Fermi systems with nonzero pairing: Introduction

-with $a_{{\bf x}}$ and $a_{{\bf y}}^{*}$ the operator-valued distributions associated with the usual fermionic creation and annihilation operators.
-Since the state $\psi$ does not have a definite particle number, we can also introduce a nontrivial pairing matrix:
+with $a_{{\bf x}}$ and $a_{{\bf y}}^{*}$ the operator-valued distributions associated with the usual fermionic creation and annihilation operators, whose definition will be recalled in Section \ref{sec:fock}.
+Since the state $\psi$ does not have in general a definite particle number (it can be a superposition of states with different number of particles), we can also introduce a nontrivial pairing matrix:

 We shall denote by $N$ the average number of particles of the state, defined as $N= \tr\, \gamma^{(1)}_{\psi}$.
 In this more general setting, quasi-free states are completely determined by $\gamma^{(1)}_{\psi} \equiv \omega_{N}$ and $\pi^{(1)}_{\psi} \equiv \alpha_{N}$, via a generalization of the Wick's rule (\ref{eq:wick0}); see Section \ref{sec:qfstates}.
-Furthermore, as discussed in Section \ref{sec:qfstates}, it turns out that the reduced one-particle density matrix and the pairing matrix of a pure quasi-free state satisfy the constraints:
+Furthermore, as discussed in Section \ref{sec:qfstates}, it turns out that the one-particle density matrix and the pairing matrix of a pure quasi-free state satisfy the constraints: